Characters: Avatar: The Last Airbender: Allies

 Voiced by: Michael Dow

 Haru is a teenage Earthbender whom Aang, Katara and Sokka met early in their travels.
-He was the only active earthbender left in his village, and that because he hid his abilties at his mother's behest.
+He was the only active Earthbender left in his village, and that because he hid his abilities at his mother's behest.
 The Fire Nation occupied their village and carted off any Earthbender to prison on board an all metal ship.